alan-walsh/cloud-automation/doc/csoc-free-commons-steps.md

 gen3 workon cdistest commons-test
 ```

-  Note: The third argument of the above command (cdistest) refers to the profile in the config file setup in step five of the first part.
+  Note: The third argument of the above command (cdistest) refers to the profile in the config file from step five of the admin VM setup.
         The forth argument (commons-test) would be the name of the commons you want to use; only lowercase letters and hyphens are permitted.
 Making the commmons-name unique is recommended.

 2. Go to the terraform workspace folder